 New shares may be issued and the shares held by the company can be transferred either to the company's shareholders in relation to their share ownership or, deviating from the shareowners' preemptive right, with a targeted share issue, if there is a weighty financial reason from the company's point of view, such as enabled corporate arrangements and acquisitions, personnel incentives or other reasons related to the development of the company's operations.
-The subscription price of the share can be made in cash, with property given as subscription in kind or by using the subscriber's receivables to offset the subscription price.
-The authorization also includes the right to decide upon a free-ofcharge share issue targeted at the company itself.
-Shares issued to the company can amount to, together with the number of shares obtained to the company by virtue of the authorization or the number of the company's own shares obtained earlier or shares held by the company's subsidiary organizations or pledged shares, a maximum of 10 percent of all of the company's shares.
+The subscription price of the share can be made in cash, with property given as subscription in kind or by using the subscription price of the share can be made in cash, with property given as subscription in kind or by using the subscription subscription price.
+The authorization also includes the right to decide upon a free-of-charge share issue targeted at the company itself.
+Shares issued to the company can amount to, together with the number of shares obtained to the company by virtue of the authorizations or pledged shares, a maximum of 10% of all of the company's shares.